<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2010/04/its-never-been-this-official.html" />
+<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2015/04/another-year-off.html" />

 <author>